LoolzMe/ChordJacobiDiagrams/README.md

 # ChordJacobiDiagrams
- Yulia's dream research group's programming space dedicated to jacobi diagrams
+ Yulia's dream research group's programming space dedicated to jacobi diagrams.

 ## "Chord_Jacobi_code"
 In general, there is Vasiliev team's code that I didn't change.
 It could be optimized though.
 I think it could be written via numpy's functions and objects.
 When the right time comes with relevant need, I'll optimized a little bit.